 The simplification of administrative procedure with especially the 2nd generation OSA where the signatory States airspaces are opened to the use of the third country airlines companies with the liberalization of the code sharing practices creates an important problem as well: Possibility of the flight organization between two countries that are not recognizing each other.
 More concretely, with the free code sharing practice, an airlines company of a signatory State may enter into the code sharing with a third country airlines company and organize a code sharing flight to a country of destination that is not recognizing the third country.
-In such case, two possibilities appear: either the country of destination would not grant a landing authorization and the flight should be de-routed or the country of destination.
+In such case, two possibilities appear: either the country of destination would not grant a landing authorization and the flight should be de-routed or the country of destination; by accepting the operational carrier as the sole carrier of the flight would grant the landing authorization.
 In any one of the case, the aviation or international law legal sources would be breached.
 An express stipulation concerning the obligation of the signatory States to control the code sharing practices of their flag carrying airlines companies should be foreseen in the OSA regarding to prevent this breach.